sm4sa/moralpain_dev/docs/source/docs/getting_started/onboarding.md

 #### Android SDK

 - Run: sdkmanager "platform-tools" "platforms;android-31" "emulator"
   - If you added the PATHs correctly, you should be able to run sdkmanager from any directory.
-If you're in the directory of the original sdkmanager script file, you will need to do .\sdkmanager instead of sdkmanager

 #### Install APIs